Skip to main content

 grinding8 negative mentions

-• The game features an interesting color-switching mechanic that allows players to absorb enemy bullets, adding a layer of strategy to the gameplay.
+• The game features an interesting color-switching mechanic that allows players to absorb enemy bullets and adds a layer of strategy to gameplay.

-• The RPG elements, including ship and pilot upgrades, provide a sense of progression and customization that can enhance the overall experience.
+• There are RPG elements that allow for ship and pilot upgrades, providing a sense of progression and customization.

 • music

-The music in the game receives mixed reviews, with some players appreciating the unique themes and solid original compositions that enhance the gameplay experience, while others find it bland, annoying, or forgettable.
-While certain tracks evoke nostalgia and fit well with the game's aesthetic, others are criticized for being subpar or lacking inspiration.
-Overall, the soundtrack is seen as a highlight by some, but fails to resonate with others, leading to a divided opinion on its effectiveness.
+The music in the game receives mixed reviews, with some players appreciating the unique themes and solid compositions that enhance the gameplay experience, while others find it bland, annoying, or poorly integrated with the game's levels.
+While a few tracks evoke nostalgia and fit well with the retro aesthetic, many users feel the overall soundtrack lacks cohesion and fails to distinguish between stages, leading to a forgettable experience.
+Overall, the music is seen as adequate by some, but disappointing by others, with a notable divide in personal taste influencing opinions.

 • “One thing that stood out for me was the soundtrack.”